 I don’t know how about you, but I often forget to eat greens during the fall and winter months.
 We naturally crave warm and comforting foods when it’s cool outside and often don’t feel like eating a salad.

-Greens are full of nutrients and we need them year around, so it’s a good idea to eat them as often as possible, preferably daily.
+Greens are full of nutrients and we need them year-round, so it’s a good idea to eat them as often as possible, preferably daily.
 To make greens taste better during the cold time of year, I like combining them with roasted vegetables.

 If you serve warm roasted vegetables on top of greens, your boring green salad will turn into an appealing fall dish.